-Pinpointing a tell-tale mark of liver cancerJuly 8th, 2011 in Genetics
+Pinpointing a tell-tale mark of liver cancerJuly 8, 2011 in Medicine & Health / Genetics

 Persistent hepatitis C virus (HCV) infection can lead to chronic hepatitis C and then progress to fatal liver diseases including liver cirrhosis and liver cancer, the third most common cause of cancer-related deaths.
 Worldwide, more than 170 million people are infected with HCV, and the virus accounts for 3070% of liver cancer cases.
 The recent identification of a genetic variant associated with increased susceptibility to hepatitis C virus-induced liver cancer could have major implications for global healthcare, as it may lead to tests that predict liver cancer susceptibility.

 Michiaki Kubo of the RIKEN Center for Genomic Medicine and colleagues from RIKEN and The University of Tokyo discovered the variant by analyzing the entire genomes of 721 Japanese individuals with HCV-induced liver cancer and comparing them with those of 2,890 HCV-negative controls.
 This allowed them to identify variants potentially associated HCV-induced liver cancer (Fig. 1).
 They confirmed the association of one variant by replicating the study in another 673 liver cancer patients and 2,596 controls.